rice7th/swef/README.md

 - [ ] BlackBerry OS
 - [ ] TempleOS (unless someone writes a lua interpreter in holyc i dont see that coming)

+#### Platforms where i have NO IDEA if swef works
+- [ ] Vinix (there is VLua and GCC 12 with MLibC was ported, but i am not completely sure it'll work lol)
+- [ ] KolibriOS
+- [ ] Managram (Maybe?
+Their LibC (mLibC) seems good enough for Lua)
+- [ ] GhostOS

 For the rest it should work fine on tons of platforms.
-At least where Lua is supported, and Lua is built in ANSI C, meaning that it can be compiled nearly everywhere, with some patches.
+At least where Lua is supported, and Lua is built in ANSI C (C89), meaning that it can be compiled nearly everywhere, with some patches.
 If your os is not supported (e.g. no ascii available or the os is not recognised) you can enjoy a cute cat art that changes breeed randomly as a replacement.
 If you REALLY want a new ascii art for your system, then please submit a github issue.
 ## Features
 - [x] OS name